infastin/k8s-backup/README.md

 # k8s-backup

-Very simple backup tool that scales down a workload (Deployment/StatefulSet/ReplicaSet), creates archive of the specified directory, uploads it to S3 and scales workload up.
+Very simple backup tool for Kubernetes that scales down a workload (Deployment/StatefulSet/ReplicaSet), creates archive of the specified directory, uploads it to S3 and scales workload up.

 ## Configuration